 2. Quinta Regaleira

 I have missed the Regaleira Estate on my first visit to Sintra.
-I have heard from someone that this place is nothing special, so I decided to skip it.
-I realised how wrong I was two years later on my second visit to Sintra.
+I have heard from someone that this place is nothing special, so I didn’t go.
+On my second visit to Sintra I decided to make up my own mind and went to see it, and I have fallen in love with it instantly!
 I absolutely adored the Estate and its somehow gloomy and at the same time romantic atmosphere.
 The Regaleira Estate is home to the famous Well of Initiation and the tunnels that connect different parts of the area.
-It is super fun to explore it and stumble upon stunning discoveries every time!
+There is a lot to explore, it’s super fun and definitely a must during your Sintra visit.

 3. Moorish Castle